New Zealand moves to abolish Maori health authority despite protests

 For example, when Maori heath providers were funded to deliver COVID-19 vaccines they were more successful at reaching their population, she said.
 That was because they worked with families and had vaccine providers who were known in communities.

-The government’s decision came despite nationwide protests and legal action.
+The government’s Indigenous policies have triggered nationwide protests and legal action.

 A claim has been lodged with the Waitangi Tribunal over the plan to close the Maori Health Authority but the closure will be official before the tribunal hears the claim.